BriRen2026/elephant-small-312/README.md

 # PROJECT PART 3 OBJECTIVE 3
 # Description:
 This feature incorporates a drag-and-drop elephant dress-up game (created using an HTML canvas and the p5.js library).
 As opposed to simply uploading pictures of elephants, you can now style them before submitting!
 After you select an elephant image, you can navigate to five different fashion item menus to drag/drop them onto your elephant!
 Fashionable elephants can then be uploaded to the elephant feed for other users to like/comment on.

+DISCLAIMER: The IP Ban Requirement makes this feature a bit difficult to use since many images are generated on page load.
+However, it's definitely possible!
+Before navigating to the View Your Closet Button, it'll be helpful to give yourself enough time to let the timer reset.

 # Testing Procedure:
 1. Start your server using docker compose up
 2. Open a browser (Firefox or Chrome) and navigate to http://localhost:8080/